vuqv/cosmo/README.md

 - No money to test !!!

 ## Notes:
-- *Note that in cluster, when submit job, the environment may not load `.bashrc`, so need to add export command in job file:*
+- *Note that in cluster, when submit job, the environment may not load `.bashrc`, so need to load conda environment in job file:*
-`example on job file`
+`source PATH_TO_ANNACONDA/anaconda3/etc/profile.d/conda.sh`
+- Activate environment (e.g py310): `conda activate py310`

 -------------------------------------
 ## Bugs